 Of course, most of the objects humans have launched out to space over the past sixty years orbit Earth without fanfare and make our daily lives easier in completely practical ways.
 “Timken has worked on GPS systems for a very long time,” says Denny.
 “We make very precise, long-lasting bearings that go into the gyroscopic stabilizers for many satellites.”

-“I’m always amazed at how big an impact GPS has on so many facets of life,” he says.
+“I’m amazed at the impact GPS has on so many facets of life,” he says.
 “Now, when you think about flying drone taxis, I’m sure GPS will be a major contributor to that.”

 Wait … flying taxis?

 Yes, Denny says, it’s safe to say Timken is engaging in the early stages with customers who are developing Jetson-like flying drones.
+The Bell Nexus flying taxi, for example, incorporates electric hybrid propulsion systems, and could turn a 45-minute drive into a 10-minute flight.
 One day soon, they might make it possible for cities to grow upward as well as sideways.

-“It’s fascinating, because I don’t know what’s going to happen first—a viable drone taxi, or the infrastructure to support it,” he says.
-Flying taxis would require ground-based radar systems, regulations, and support.
-“When we look at megacity crowding and the need for safe, efficient travel, we all have far more to do,” he says.
+“It’s fascinating, because I don’t know what’s going to happen first—a viable drone taxi or the infrastructure to support it,” he says.
+Flying taxis would require ground-based radar systems, regulations and support.
+“When we look at megacity crowding and the need for safe, efficient travel, we have far more to do.”

 The Bell Nexus flying taxi incorporates electric hybrid propulsion systems turning a 45-minute drive into a 10-minute flight.